prakhar-gupta8/INMAS-python-workshop/README.md

 This repository contains the learning material and the exercise Notebooks that are part of the Workshop.

 The convention used to name the notebooks is as follows:
-- **N-files** present the material to learn in Jupyter notebooks and use the RISE extension for viewing them
+- **N-files** present the material to learn in Jupyter notebooks and use the RISE extension for viewing them.
 - **X-Files** contain exercises associated with the material notebook with the same sequence number and name.
 These exercises are meant to be solved using Jupyter, with the assistance of a command line terminal for some exercises.
 Exercise notebooks are not written with the RISE extension, except for the first one (00).
 They are meant to be completed by the student in normal viewing mode.
 - **Z-files** contain the solutions to the exercises.
 For obvious reasons, they are distributed separately from the *N-* and *X-* files.